PlayPro/CoreProtect/docs/database-migration.md

 * Confirm that the target settings were loaded while `database-type` still selected the source.
 * Verify the target host, port, database, credentials, table prefix, and available storage.
 * Confirm that the target account can create, read, insert, update or mutate, and delete or drop the required objects.
-* For ClickHouse, confirm the server is version 25.6 or newer and that this installation owns the matching `.clickhouse-writer` identity.
+* For ClickHouse, confirm the server is version 25.6 or newer, no other process is using the same CoreProtect data directory, and every other CoreProtect installation sharing the source or target namespace is stopped.

 ### Verification Failure or Interruption